happyuc-project/meteor-package-tools/README.md

 **Note** This is only available when used as a Meteor package.

-Reactivly gets the current set default unit, used byt other EthTools methods when no unit was passed.
+Reactivly gets the current set default unit, used byt other HucTools methods when no unit was passed.
 And also persists it in localstorage so its the same when you reload you app.

 Default is unit `ether`.